 What is data citation?

 Data citation is the practice of referencing data products used in research.
-It's similar to how researchers reference other scholarly resources with bibliographic references.
+It is similar to how researchers reference other scholarly resources with bibliographic references.
+Citation of scientific artefacts encourages open, traceable and transparent (re)use of these artefacts and should support the attribution of credit to those who did the work.
+More information about data citation and discovery can be found on the DataCite website.

 What is a DOI?